drkthng/blog-v3/_posts/2016-07-04-jekyll-categories.md

 ---
 title: 3 Simple steps to setup Jekyll Categories and Tags
-desc: Implementing Jekyll categories is tricky without using any plugin.
-But I have a step by step guide.
-You can implement Jekyll categories on your website by following these simple steps.
+desc: Implementing Jekyll categories without using any plugin is tricky.
+But here is a simle step by step guide to do it.
+You can implement Jekyll categories or Jekyll tags on your blog by following these simple steps.
 keywords:
 author: sharathdt
 image: jekyll-categories.png